Sharply o-minimal structures and sharp cellular decomposition: Proof of the main results

 We now add the strata of $X_{\alpha,\beta}$ of dimension $<k$ into $\cB$.
-Note crucially, that to remove the singularities of $\cup{\pi_{n-1}(X_{\alpha})}$ we only had to intersect two sets per singular point (Of course, while a germ at a singular point $p$ can be a union of more than two projections of germs of sets $X_{\alpha}\in\Pi_{k}$, it only takes two of them to remove $p$).
-Thus to get the required bounds on the number and complexity of the strata it is enough to assume that the structure was presharp.
+Note crucially that to remove the singularities of $\cup{\pi_{n-1}(X_{\alpha})}$ we only had to intersect two sets per singular point (of course, while the germ at a singular point $p$ can be a union of more than two projections of germs of sets $X_{\alpha}\in\Pi_{k}$, it only takes two of them to remove $p$).
+Moreover, note that there are polynomially many such pairs, so to get the required bounds on the number and complexity of the strata it is enough to assume that the structure was presharp.

 We finish this step by adding some more sets to $\cB$ for future use.
 For any $X_{\alpha},X_{\beta}\in\Pi_{k}$ consider